MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/how-to-connect-log-in-with-mrsdeploy.md

 This section describes how to authenticate to R Server on-premises or in the cloud using the functions in `mrsdeploy`.

 In R Server, every API call between the Web server and client must be authenticated.
 The mrsdeploy functions, which place API calls on your behalf, are no different.
 Authentication of user identity is handled via Active Directory.
-R Server will never store or manage usernames and passwords.
+R Server never stores or manages usernames and passwords.

 By default, all `mrsdeploy` operations are available to authenticated users.
 Destructive tasks, such as deleting a web service from a remote execution command line, are available only to the user who initially created the service.
 However, your administrator can also [assign role-based authorization](configure-roles.md) to further control the permissions around web services.